 Becky Heyes, Assistant Principal.

 To get in touch please contact him on the main school number of via email on firstname.lastname@example.org

 Further information about Careers and Work Related Learning can be accessed by clicking the links below

 The primary way we judge the impact of our careers programme is through our destinations data.
-In 2018 we had two year 13 leavers at risk of NEET; in 2019 it is currently three.
+In 2018 we had two year 13 leavers at risk of NEET; in 2019 it was three.
 For the last eight years over one hundred students have left year 13 for university.
 The number of year 13 leavers going on to apprenticeships has grown from under ten in 2017 to over thirty in 2019.

 - A structured programme of timetabled careers lessons for all year groups